Find answers to frequently asked questions about the Community Education Fund.

 For the Māori Electoral Option, your project must provide education about the Māori Electoral Option and the choice this offers to all eligible Māori voters.

-For the General Election, your project must focus on educating communities with low participation in voting about enrolment to vote.
+For the General Election, your project must focus on educating communities with low participation about voting and about enrolment to vote.

 2. I want to put in a joint application with another local organisation; how can I do that?